canonical/operator/docs/harness.rst

 .. deprecated:: 2.17
     The Harness framework is deprecated and will be moved out of the base install in a future ops release.
+Charm authors that don't want to upgrade will still be able to use it with ``pip install ops[harness]``.

-The Harness framework includes:
+The Harness API includes:

 - :class:`ops.testing.Harness`, a class to set up the simulated environment, that provides: